-T88 Study and Development
+TRANSIT, --Study and Development

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ O10c 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y O10c 2040 N

-This element provides funds for system and infrastructure planning studies to ready projects for design, as well as demand forecasting and other related planning work.
+This element provides funds for system and infrastructure planning studies to ready projects for design, as well as demand forecasting and other relate planning work.

-T95 Light Rail Infrastructure Improvements
+T95 TRANSIT, --Light Rail Infrastructure Improvements

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ MT6 2030 N
+I Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled s TIP-22 Y MT6 2040 N

-Funding is provided for Light Rail improvements including, but not limited to, communication systems upgrade, accessibility improvements, vehicle and facility improvements, and other infrastructure rehabilitation improvements.
-Funding is also provided for NLR Infrastructure and River Line capital asset replacement.
+Funding is provided for Light Rail improvements including, but not limited to, communication systems upgrade, accessibility improvements, vehicle and facility improvements, and other infrastructure rehabilitation improvements, including rolling stock enhancements.
+Funding is also provided for Newark Light Rail (NLR), Hudson Bergen Light Rail (HBLR) Infrastructure and River Line capital asset replacement including but not limited to acquisition of properties and any items or services needed to support the acquisition.
 Toll Credit will be used as the non-federal match.
-An explanation of toll credit can be found in the Introduction Section of the STIP.
+An explanation of toll credit c be found in the Introduction Section of the STIP.